It is bulky and noise compared to regular string floss.

 - Tongue cleaner

-There is no denying this thing is a little big and bulky for me in my average sized bathroom.
+There is no denying this Waterpik unit is a little big and bulky for me in my average sized bathroom.
 It needs work surface or shelf space as well as connectivity to power.
 It looks like something that should be in a dentist’s office.

 However, looks and size aside this piece of kit packs a punch when it comes to flossing.

-It is not the traditional solution - string floss tends to ben - but this offers a potentially more effective and better experience for those who use it.
+It is not the traditional solution – string floss tends to bend – but this offers a potentially more effective and better experience for those who use it, according to the research.

 However, data from clinical studies aside, how it works for you and I is really what matters.

-Finished in a clinical white with a smart blue water tank this is not the most unsightly thing really, it has been designed as best as it can for a bathroom, with sweeping curves and no sharp edges.
+Finished in a clinical white with a smart blue water tank the WP-120 is not the most unsightly thing really, it has been designed as best as it can for a bathroom, with sweeping curves and no sharp edges.

 From the power button to the pressure gauge, buttons, parts are easy to use even for those who may have limited movement in fingers and when fingers are wet.